ajgwords/website/index.md

 Thanks for filling out our [Feedback form](https://docs.google.com/forms/d/e/1FAIpQLSeAePBAs_10bPF49n_QQRXbQNeKuOda1dRNsAlccjDyGGBspw/viewform) for FOSS4G:UK South West 2024.
 Ciaran Sweet of Development Seed won an e-book copy of [Using R as a GIS](https://locatepress.com/book/rgis) in our randomiser.
 Congratulations!

-We had a fantastic [one day Bristol OSGeo:UK meetup in November](https://uk.osgeo.org/foss4guk2024/bristol.html) at our now customary venue [The Engine Shed](https://engine-shed.co.uk/) at Bristol Temple Meads station.
+We had a fantastic [one day FOSS4G:UK SW meetup in Bristol in November 2024](https://uk.osgeo.org/foss4guk2024/bristol.html) at our now customary venue [The Engine Shed](https://engine-shed.co.uk/) at Bristol Temple Meads station.
 The [programme](https://uk.osgeo.org/foss4guk2024/bristol.html#programme) got to hear presentations on great topics, discussions, and took part in networking.
 Of course, there was Geodrinks afterwards.

 A complete write up is included in the December newsletter, so make sure you are signed up: [Sign Up Link](https://stats.sender.net/forms/b4160d/view)